EclipseFdn/open-vsx.org/.github/ISSUE_TEMPLATE/claim-namespace-ownership.md

 ---

 <!--
-Briefly explain what makes you a legitimate owner of the namespace mentioned in the issue title -->
+Briefly explain what makes you a legitimate owner of the namespace mentioned in the issue title.
+Please ensure that you have logged in to https://open-vsx.org at least once, otherwise we cannot process your request.
+-->